FastRobotsCornell/FastRobots-2025/docs/labs/Lab5.md

 ### Extrapolation

-In Lab 7, you will learn how the Kalman Filter works, you could implement this on your robot and use it to speed up sampling of the estimated distance-to-the-wall.
+In Lab 7, you will learn how the Kalman Filter works and how you can implement this on your robot and use it to speed up sampling of the estimated distance to the wall.
 However, getting the Kalman Filter to work in practice takes time.
 A simple but less accurate alternative is a data extrapolator.

 Write a function to extrapolate new TOF values based on recent sensor values, such that you can drive your robot quickly towards the wall with high accuracy.
-Be sure to demonstrate that your solution works by uploading videos and by plotting corresponding raw and estimated data in the same graph.
+Be sure to demonstrate that your solution works by uploading videos and figures that plot corresponding raw and estimated data in the same graph.

 #### Instructions: